bool1/cohort-analysis/README.md

 1. Reusability - Why not to reuse efficient and optimized component instead of rewriting?
 For instance, sort command can leverage disk while programming language sort is restrcited by available main memory.

 2. Composability - Unix pipe and std-in/out redirection allows data to move freely from one component to another.
-And components can be arranged in variety of order.
+And components can be arranged in different order creating several permutations and combinations.

 Something like: